 Case Victory: Three Consecutive OWI/PAC 5th/6th Victories in One Month

-Attorney Stangl of Stangl Law Offices, S.C. achieved three (3) back-to-back OWI 5th/6th victories within a one-month period in May-June 2023 thereby saving his clients from mandatory prison sentences.
-In State v.
+Attorney Stangl of Stangl Law Offices, S.C. secured three consecutive OWI 5th/6th wins within a month (May-June 2023), preventing mandatory prison sentences for his clients.
+In the case of State v.
 Shirikian, 2023 WI App.
-13 the Court of Appeals held that the sentencing language for a 5th/6th OWI/PAC offense requires the sentencing court to impose a mandatory prison sentence upon conviction.
-Even if the sentencing court wanted to impose a non-prison sentence, they do not have the discretion or authority to do so under the current penalty structure for the offense and this decision.
+13, the Court of Appeals clarified that sentencing for a 5th/6th OWI/PAC offense necessitates a mandatory prison sentence upon conviction.
+The sentencing court lacks discretion to impose a non-prison sentence due to the current penalty structure and this ruling.

-In the first case Attorney Stangl successfully argued that one of his client’s prior convictions could not be counted because he was not properly advised of his right to counsel in a previous case and that the record did not demonstrate a free and voluntary waiver of his 6th amendment right to counsel.
-After investigating and researching the issue, Attorney Stangl brought a motion challenging the uncounseled conviction and after an evidentiary hearing the trial court agreed that the prior conviction could not be counted, thereby reducing the 5th/6th offense to non-mandatory prison charges.
+In the first case, Attorney Stangl effectively contended that one client’s prior conviction should not count because he hadn’t been adequately informed of his right to counsel in a previous case, and the record failed to show a voluntary waiver of his Sixth Amendment rights.
+Following thorough investigation and research, Attorney Stangl filed a motion contesting the uncounseled conviction, and after an evidentiary hearing, the trial court concurred, reducing the 5th/6th charge to non-mandatory prison terms.

-Approximately 2 weeks later, in a different case, Attorney Stangl previously argued to the court that the arresting officer did not have a sufficient legal reason or probable cause to arrest his client on a 5th/6th OWI/PAC.
-After the evidentiary hearing and briefing by the parties the court issued a very thorough and analytical oral decision granting the defendant’s Motion to Dismiss and the case against his client was dismissed.
+About two weeks later, in a separate case, Attorney Stangl argued that the arresting officer lacked adequate legal justification or probable cause for his client’s arrest on a 5th/6th OWI/PAC charge.
+After an evidentiary hearing and subsequent briefs, the court delivered a comprehensive oral decision that granted the defendant’s Motion to Dismiss, resulting in the dismissal of the case against his client.

 FREE 10-Minute Legal Consultation